slashbrackets/satirical-techno-response/README.md

 # satirical-techno-response
-Documents containing responses to technical issues with no details.
+Ways to respond to technical issues with no details with techno speak.